yard

 White blooms stand out most against dark backgrounds, so start by looking for fences, evergreens, or shade where color usually disappears.
 A strip in front of a hedge or a shady corner near the patio is often the easiest win.

 Full-sun white borders can look washed out at midday.
-Breaking them up with dark foliage like deep green hostas or shrubs such as boxwood hedges keeps the bed from looking flat in summer glare.
+Breaking them up with dark foliage like deep green hostas keeps the bed from looking flat in summer glare.
+Boxwood hedges can do the same job in a tighter layout.

 In small yards, containers are the fastest way to test a white theme.
 A pot with a white-flowering shrub like potted gardenia shrubs and trailing annuals shows you how much brightness you like before you redo an entire bed.